 Start with what is already happening

 The first principle of managing change is starting with what’s already known.
 Kanban is designed to be integrated without overhauling the current processes.
-Instead, this principle is about recognizing the value of existing processes, roles, and responsibilities and preserving what works well with each of these.
+Instead, this principle is about recognising the value of existing processes, roles and responsibilities and preserving what works well with each of these.
 Starting with what is known will highlight what issues are there as well.

 Agree to pursue incremental, evolutionary change